makevoid/checkbox_accetta_diritti/README.md

 ---

-Desidero pubblicare in modo permanente le seguenti informazioni: nome x y z ...
+Desidero pubblicare in modo permanente le seguenti informazioni: nome, telefono, x, y, z, ...

-I know that by accepting to the terms my infos like name, x, y, z (other infos) get stored permanently in bitcoin's blockchain
+**By checking this box, I hereby accept that my infos (like name, telephone, x, y, z) get stored permanently in bitcoin's blockchain**

-Per account, "here you have some money", I will pay for the cost of the service for an x amount of time
+( the service will pay for the transaction / message / storage costs )

 ---